bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 compilation.
 These are nothing to worry about as long as the success message is printed at the end of each script.

 The "configure" stages of the build are where things will most likely go wrong.
-In this case it is useful to view the configure log which will be located at obj/<src-dir>/config.log or for samba <src-dir>/bin/config.log
+In this case it is useful to view the configure log which will be located at obj/<src-dir>/config.log or for samba
+<samba-src-dir>/bin/config.log

-Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process so hopefully by following this guide you will avoid most of those problems.
+Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process.
+Hopefully by following this guide you will avoid most of those problems.